progettazionemauro/django-api/cheatsheet.md

 -   Context switching between parent and child processes is managed by the kernel after `fork`.

 I hope this visual representation provides a clearer understanding of how `fork` works at the kernel level.
 Feel free to ask if you have any further questions about specific details in the diagram.

+The parent-child relationship between a process and its subprocess isn’t always the same.
+Sometimes the two processes will share specific resources, like inputs and outputs, but sometimes they won’t.
+Sometimes child processes live longer than the parent.
+A child outliving the parent can lead to  [orphaned](https://en.wikipedia.org/wiki/Orphan_process)  or  [zombie](https://en.wikipedia.org/wiki/Zombie_process)  processes, though more discussion about those is outside the scope of this tutorial.

+When a process has finished running, it’ll usually end.
+Every process, on exit, should return an integer.
+This integer is referred to as the  **return code**  or  [exit status](https://en.wikipedia.org/wiki/Exit_status).
+Zero is synonymous with success, while any other value is considered a failure.
+Different integers can be used to indicate the reason why a process has failed.

+In the same way that you can return a value from a function in Python, the operating system expects an integer return value from a process once it exits.
+This is why the canonical  [C](https://en.wikipedia.org/wiki/C_(programming_language))  `main()`  function usually returns an integer:

+    C

+    `// minimal_program.c

+    int  main(){
+      return  0;
+    }`

+This example shows a minimal amount of C code necessary for the file to compile with  [`gcc`](https://gcc.gnu.org/)  without any warnings.
+It has a  `main()`  function that returns an integer.
+When this program runs, the operating system will interpret its execution as successful since it returns zero.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#